jagregory/abrash-black-book/src/chapter-62.md

 > in five minutes, a rare accomplishment indeed.

-By the way, I have found the Pentium's performance counters to be very useful in of information on the performance counters and other aspects of the Pentium is Mike Schmit's book, *Pentium Processor Optimization Tools*, AP Professional, ISBN 0-12-627230-1.
+By the way, I have found the Pentium's performance counters to be very useful in figuring out what my code really does and where the cycles are going.
+One useful source of information on the performance counters and other aspects of the Pentium is Mike Schmit's book, *Pentium Processor Optimization Tools*, AP Professional, ISBN 0-12-627230-1.

 Onward to rendering from a BSP tree.